blabla1337/skf-flask/skf/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 The second step would be encoding al the parameters or user-input before putting this in your html with encoding libraries specially designed for this purpose.

+Escaping user input has always a different approach depending on the context where it will be used.
-Also whenever a user is allowed to add hrefs,  make sure the application checks whether the href contains http:// or https://.
+Example: whenever a user is allowed to add hrefs,  make sure the application checks whether the href contains http:// or https://.
 This is done in order to prevent
 javascript: or data: type XSS injections.